 - Fluid dynamic bearing: Using patented fluid dynamic bearings(FDB) made of...

-NZXT might be more popular from their cases, but they are no slouches in the RGB case fan department either.
+NZXT might be more popular for their cases, but they are no slouches in the RGB case fan department either.
 In fact, their Aer fans deliver some of the highest CFM featured on this guide.

 Each Aer fan consists of winglet-tip blades that optimize airflow, thus doing a brilliant job of pumping sufficient air into your system.
 Furthermore, these fans use fluid dynamic bearings to reduce friction, meaning near-silent operations.
 Unfortunately, they only feature one RGB loop.
 However, it's designed uniquely to produce some great aesthetics.

-5. Best Budget: upHere RGB
+7. Best Budget: upHere RGB